BunnyEncoder20/DevOps_studies/Networks/Subnetting_&_CIDR.md

 ## Creating our sub networks

-- Cause me now know what our increment is, we can now define the subnet ip addresses ranges:
+- Cause we now know what our increment is, we can now define the subnet ip addresses ranges:
 ```bash
 192.168.1.0 - 192.168.1.63
 192.168.1.64 - 192.168.1.127